bulutbekdemir/IDF_WifiManager/README.md

 | ----------------- | ----- | -------- | -------- | -------- | -------- | -------- | -------- | -------- |
 | **Tested On Targets** |  &#10060;|&#10060;|&#9989;|&#10060;|  &#10060; |  &#10060; | &#10060;|&#10060;|

+**This code is theoretically implementable for all the above devices.

 # About

-This project is under developing process.
+This project is currently under development.

-## ?
+## Purpose
-I just wanted to make a better (more features and newest idf verison support) and stable wifi manager with MQTT support (Under development.).
+The purpose of this project is to create a more feature-rich and stable WiFi manager with MQTT support (currently under development).

+## Contribution
-If you want to implement new features crete a pull request or special needs write me: [Bulut](https://github.com/bulutbekdemir).
+If you would like to contribute to this project by implementing new features, please create a pull request.
+If you have any special needs or requests, feel free to contact me: [Bulut](https://github.com/bulutbekdemir).

-## Project Struct
+## Project Structure

 Below is short explanation of remaining files in the project folder.